 Dashboard Widgets

-Dashboard in Portal gives user a quick overview of their tasks, system status etc. Each user can customize their dashboard by adding dashboard widgets and configuring them.
+Dashboard in Cantemo gives user a quick overview of their tasks, system status etc. Each user can customize their dashboard by adding dashboard widgets and configuring them.
 These widgets are implemented as plugins using the IDashboardWidget-interface.

 When the dashboard loads, it loads the contents of each widget using AJAX.
 Widgets can request a refresh with JavaScript, which in practice mean that the dashboard code will reload the widget contents with a new AJAX request.